| |

 red poppy of Flanders Fields as a sign of remembrance and as an emblem for

+keeping the faith with all who died".
 Two years later, during a 1920 visit to the United States, a

 French woman, Madame Guerin, learned of the custom.
 On her return to France, she